Research

 Work in Progress

-Testing a Condensed Methodology to Estimate Distributional Preferences (with Simon Gächter, Chris Starmer & Fabio Tufano)
+Flexi-DPE: A Flexible Method for Distributional Preference Elicitation (with Simon Gächter, Chris Starmer & Fabio Tufano)

 Working paper in preparation [Draft available upon request]